-As tax attorney, I have been dealing with the Roth IRA distribution rules for over twenty years.
-I have written eight books on retirement accounts, and finally decided that it is time to write a short and simple blog that cover all the Roth IRA and Roth 401(k) plan distribution scenarios in a simple and clear way.
+As a tax attorney, I have been dealing with the Roth IRA distribution rules for over twenty years.
+I have written eight books on retirement accounts and finally decided that it is time to write a short and simple blog that covers all the Roth IRA and Roth 401(k) plan distribution scenarios simply and clearly.
 So here we go….

 Roth IRA Distribution Rules